Astros vs. Nationals Player Props Betting Odds

 Tucker Stats

-- Tucker brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .211 with a home run, five walks and three RBI.
+- Tucker takes a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .300 with a home run, four walks and three RBI.

 Tucker Recent Games